New Rapid batching plant for Tobermore

 AS part of a recent £10 million expansion, UK and Ireland paving and walling manufacturers Tobermore have recently invested in a bespoke, state-of-the-art concrete batching plant from Rapid International that will facilitate a further one million square metres of block paving per year.

-A longstanding customer, Rapid have installed six bespoke concrete batching plants over the last 40 years at Tobermore’s Co.
+Tobermore are a longstanding customer of Rapid, who have installed six bespoke concrete batching plants over the last 40 years at Tobermore’s Co.
 Londonderry headquarters.
 The newly installed seventh Rapid plant will allow the company to meet a surge in market demand for its hard landscaping products.

 The new batching plant includes a 20 cubic metre reception hopper and an inclined 750mm wide conveyor that delivers sand and aggregate feed materials to a shuttle conveyor for distribution to the aggregate bins.
 A variety of aggregates and sands are stored in a series of 29 bins – the largest number Rapid have ever installed on a single plant – of varying sizes, ranging from 4.7 cubic metres up to 100 cubic metres.